The SILO Project

 5. Building a strong evidence base (2015, p.
 6).

+There has been an international movement to increase student engagement and expertise in Science, Technology, Engineering and Mathematics since administrators at the National Science Foundation (NSF) introduced the STEM acronym in 2001 (Hallinen, n.d.).
 The STEM Connections Project (ACARA, 2016) sought to integrate STEM learning in an Australian context.
 The origins of the project preceded the publication of the National STEM School Education Strategy 2016–2026 (Education Council, 2015) but “it did address all the areas for action identified in the strategy, either directly or indirectly” (ACARA, 2016, p.
 5).
 Perhaps the most significant findings from the STEM Connections Project related to helping to understand the challenges faced by both teachers and students.
 Students were reported to have often felt like they were lost in the new freedom afforded to them by project-based learning.
 For staff, the most significant challenge related to the open-ended nature of the various projects and “the need to surrender their role as leader of learning and subject expert to allow greater autonomy for students” (ACARA, 2016, p.
 19).
 These issues are significant and not easily solved as they represent a fundamental shift away from how teaching and learning often occurs in schools.

 Curriculum integration

-Ironically, the biggest obstacle of all was [and continues to be] the mundane but critical issue of timetabling and how to make room for innovative STEM projects “as timetabling structures do not necessarily have the flexibility to accommodate such projects” (ACARA, 2016, p.
+The STEM Connections Project also found that the biggest obstacle of all was, and continues to be, the mundane but critical issue of timetabling and how to make room for innovative STEM projects “as timetabling structures do not necessarily have the flexibility to accommodate such projects” (ACARA, 2016, p.
 20).
-The implementation plan for the current study addresses this concern directly by integrating other content areas into each project for one hour each day.
-Careful cross-referencing has been done for all the learning areas for which a generalist primary school teacher is responsible to justify this use of time.
+The implementation plan for The SILO Project addresses this concern directly by integrating other content areas into each unit.
 It also presents a logistical framework to change how STEM education is implemented in primary schools by working within existing school structures and curriculum constraints.
+A visual for integration can help bring clarity to the various approaches as shown in Figure 2.1.

-Figure 1
+Figure 2.1

 Disciplinarities